Unipotent linear suspensions of free groups: Background on trees and graphs of groups

-Recall that an a (outer)-automorphism of a free group $F$ is unipotent if it induces an unipotent automorphism of the abelianisation $F^{ab}$ (that is, given a basis, an element $A$ of $GL_n(\bbZ)$ such that $ A-I_n$ is nilpotent).
+Recall that an (outer)-automorphism of a free group $F$ is unipotent if it induces a unipotent automorphism of the abelianization $F^{ab}$ (that is, given a basis, an element $A$ of $GL_n(\bbZ)$ such that $ A-I_n$ is nilpotent).

 \begin{prop} If $\bbX$ is a graph-of-groups whose fundamental group is free, and with trivial edge groups, and $\Phi= (Id_X, (Id_v)_v, (Id_e)_e, (\gamma_e)_e )$ is a generalized Dehn twist of $\bbX$, then, given $v_0\in \verts{\bbX}$, the outer automorphism of $\pi_1(\bbX,v_0)$ defined by $\Phi$ is unipotent. \end{prop}